HackerYou/HYFallBootcamp2014/3-JavaScript/week5/day1/1-intro-to-programming.md

 A few built-in JavaScript functions are `prompt()`, `alert()` and `confirm()`.
 All three display a dialog box containing a message but `prompt()` also allows the user to input some text and `confirm()` also includes a "cancel" button in addition to "ok".

-Let's try calling these functions in the browser console with and without arguments and see what happens.
+Let's try calling these functions in the browser console with and without arguments and see what happens, one function at a time.

-** Without arguments **
+**Without arguments**

 	prompt();
 	alert();
 	confirm();

-** With arguments **
+**With arguments**
+Note that the argument are contained in quotes.

 	prompt("What is your name?");
 	alert("hello");
 	comfirm("yay or nay?");

 In the example above, the *value* "What's your name?", "hello" and "yay or nay" was *passed* as an *argument* to the function named `prompt` and `alert`.
 We *called* the function and it *returned* different values for each function.

+`prompt()`:

-For the `prompt()` function, when the user clicks OK, the text entered in the input field is returned.
-If the user clicks OK without entering any text, an empty *string* is returned.
-If the user clicks the Cancel button, this function returns `null`.
+* when the user clicks OK, the text entered in the input field is returned
+* if the user clicks OK without entering any text, an empty string is returned
+* if the user clicks the Cancel button, the function returns `null` (means "value of nothing")

+`alert()`:

-For the `alert()` function, the *argument* shows in the dialogue but returns an `undefined` value in the console.
+* the *argument* shows in the dialogue (The text written in the parenthesis)
+* returns an `undefined` value (means "does not have a value"")

+`confirm()`:

-`confirm()` returns `true` if "ok" was selected and `false` if "cancel" was selected.
+* returns `true` if "ok" was selected
+* `false` if "cancel" was selected

 Note that the arguments being passed were contained within quotes as well as some of the values being returned.
 That's because different values have different **types**.
 Let's go over these different types of values that were returned.